pfreixes/python-amqp-pycones/slides.rst

 * In environments with fast tasks, when you scale vertically the performance is bounded by the Python overhead.

 * GIL is not always the bad guy.

+* RabbitMQ does not scale vertically, once you get 40.000msg/s you need to scale horizontally.